The Complete Guide to Surfing Bali’s Wild West Coast

 Can beginners surf the West coast?

-None of the West coast breaks can be considered beginner surf spots.
-Medewi is generally considered to be a beginner surf spot but the access in and out of the water is too difficult.
+The most suitable break for beginner surfers is Yeh Sumbul on small to medium days.
+Medewi and Kedungu are the next best options for beginners but the access in and out of the water is difficult.
 Balian is suitable for beginners only when the swell is very small.

 Can intermediates surf the West coast?